anuja2015/AZ-104/Manage-identities-governance/Module3.md

 3. __Subscription :__

 - An agreement with Microsoft to use Azure services and how you are going to pay for them.
-Types of subscription: Free, Pay as you go , Enterprise agreements.

-__Note:__
-1. Not every tenant needs to have subscription.
+- helps to control how resource usage is reported, billed and paid.
-2. A tenant can have more than one subscriptions.
+-  A tenant can have more than one subscriptions
+-  Not every tenant needs to have subscription.
-3. An account part of a tenant without subscription cannot create or access any resources.
+-  An account part of a tenant without subscription cannot create or access any resources.
+-  more than one account can have same subscription.
+-  A subscription can be moved from one tenant to another using __Change directory__ option in the subscription dashboard.
+Types of subscription: Free, Pay as you go , Enterprise agreements, Azure for students.

-4. Resource
+4. __Resource :__

 - an entity managed by Azure.
 - A resource can create another resource. eg: Public IP address is created when a virtual machine is created.

-5. Resource Group
+5. __Resource Group:__

 - folder structure
 - a way of organizing resources in a subscription.